fugiebam dolorem, abiectionem, ignorantiam

 What is more, I still had to deal with mediocrity, flourishing also in the bosom of the most prestigious among the Polish universities.
 As the Portuguese studies hardly ever existed before, it was an area open to all sorts of opportunists, especially when the Portuguese official instances came in with all sorts of rewards and distinctions.
 I have never received any.
 Rather to the contrary.
 My immediate superior in the academic hierarchy, a Hispanicist legitimizing her position by advanced age and a tiny booklet on Baltasar Gracián (the same who found no common denominator between Arab and Portuguese novels), saw the flow of my publications as a challenge to her authority.
 In an atmosphere of open hostility, I resigned from my post at the Institute of Romance Philology.
 On the other hand, it would be unjust and ungrateful to forget that many people noticed the inappropriateness of what was going on in my case (mobbing is the contemporary term for it; we did not use such words at that time).
 The fact that I was distinguished with a 2nd class award by the Rector of the Jagiellonian University in autumn 2006, i.e. right after my resignation, proves that a certain will to redress the wrongs had been present.
 Nonetheless, this story of a scholar forced to resign for having published an important book may seem incredible in the eyes of a Western reader.
 Yet it is a typical Polish story, repeated - although with significant variations - a decade later when I was to leave the University of Warsaw.

 Till the present day, I have published something like six books and eighty academic papers in Portuguese and Lusophone studies, without counting such things as translations or language manuals.
-As for the Eastern European standards, this is a major body of writing; but since my resignation at the Jagiellonian University, I have never taught either Portuguese or any other Lusophone literature again.
+As for the Eastern European standards (and to be honest, also for the West European ones), this is a major body of writing; but since my resignation at the Jagiellonian University, I have never taught either Portuguese or any other Lusophone literature again.
 And if of anything may I be certain in this life, I am certain that I won't ever be employed in any department of Lusophone studies in Poland.
-My title of full professor – the only Polish full professor properly specialized in this area – does not change anything.
+My title of full professor – the only Polish full professor properly specialised in this area – does not change anything.
 It may seem paradoxical, even unbelievable, but at a closer look everything becomes perfectly understandable.
 Among those people who have been active, during the last twenty years, in the Lusophone area at five or so Polish universities, nobody can claim to have authored such publications as to comfortably stand a comparison with mine; perhaps except Wojciech Charchalis who may feel proud for his extensive portfolio of translations in contemporary Portuguese literature.
 Those people as a collectivity are profoundly interested in conserving the status quo; the recognition of my sheer existence as a Lusitanist would introduce a completely new set of parameters in this domain.

 Just to give an example, the person who drew immediate benefit of my removal from the area was a colleague who hardly spoke any Portuguese at all at the time, and who nonetheless became the “big boss” of the Cátedra Vergílio Ferreira created, under the auspices of the Portuguese ministry, at the Jagiellonian University just months after they got rid of me.
 A position that he occupies till the present day, even if he has never published any book, not even a serious research paper, on anything connected to Portuguese culture.
 These facts are easy to verify, but no one has ever cared to do so, either in Poland or in Portugal.